If

 their C layer, teachers decide what basic information do students

 need to learn.
 How can they measure that?
-What standards will
+What standards will they

-they use to determine successful completion of that C layer?
+use to determine successful completion of that C layer?

 For

-their B layer, teachers decide what types of assignments or
+their B layer, teachers decide what types of assignments or assignment

-new learning to previous knowledge.
-Some interdisciplinary activities
+previous knowledge.
+Some interdisciplinary activities would very

-as to how to determine mastery of this B layer.
+how to determine mastery of this B layer.

 Finally,

-for their A layer, teachers need to identify current issues
+for their A layer, teachers need to identify current issues pertaining

-issues in the news that pertains to this subject where there
+news that pertains to this subject where there are no right and

-are no right and wrong answers.
-What issues are leaders and
+wrong answers.
+What issues are leaders and voters currently dealing

-voters currently dealing with?
-Have teachers offer students
+with?
+Have teachers offer students the opportunity to research these

-the opportunity to research these issues and then form an opinion.
+issues and then form an opinion.
+Establish criteria for mastery

-Establish criteria for mastery of this A layer.
+of this A layer.

 For

-parents of children in Layered Curriculum high schools, grades
+parents of children in Layered Curriculum high schools, grades now

-gathered quite a bit of basic information and skill in math,
+a bit of basic information and skill in math, but how can we help

-but how can we help you take on the application issues in order
+you take on the application issues in order to bring up your grade?”

 At

 least it is reliable.
 It is predictable.
-It is the same across
+It is the same across the

-the board.
-A university looking at a transcript would understand
+board.
+A university looking at a transcript would understand the

-of intellect, ability and learning?
+ability and learning?

 Until